-The insulation forms the main thermal layer as well as being the background for applying the base coat and finishes to.
+The insulation forms the main thermal layer as well as being the background for applying the basecoat and slips to.

-being dependant on the required thermal and Freperformance, zoning, location and cost.
+Various types and thicknesses are available (see section 6), with the choice being dependant on the required thermal and fire performance, zoning, location and cost.

-Insulation boards are secured to the substrate either directly with adhesive, with mechanical anchors / fixings, also known as dry Fx or a combination of both.
+Insulation boards are secured to the substrate either directly with adhesive, with mechanical anchors / fixings, also known as dry fix or a combination of both.